YiPrograms/NTHU-SC.github.io/src/content/competitions/ASC24.md

 ---
-title: "NTHU Team Excels in ASC Competition, Winning the E Prize"
+title: "NTHU Team Excels in ASC24 Competition, Winning the E Prize"
 description: "NTHU in Taiwan has recently won the prestigious e Prize at the ASC Student Supercomputer Challenge held in Shanghai, China."
 pubDate: "4 15 2024"
 heroImage: "/ASC-24-banner.jpg"